Summer High School Program

 Experience our exciting, hands-on classes such as:

-- An introduction to the principles of two-dimensional image making with an emphasis on visual communication.
-Traditional and digital production techniques are covered.
-Students will learn about the form and function of graphic design various principles of perception and Gestalt theory, and how they relate to graphic design.
-The course also serves as an introduction to image editing software.
+- Students are introduced to the principles of two-dimensional image making with an emphasis on visual communication.
+They utilize the elements and principles of design while working with traditional and digital media.
+Students will analyze the form and function of design, various principles of perception and Gestalt theory.
+The importance of presentation and craftsmanship is emphasized.

 - Desktop Production Fundamentals (Audio)